 Contributors to New Jersey Pediatrics benefit from fast and professional peer review.
-After an initial screening and approval for general suitability, Editors Puthenmadam Radhakrishnan, MD, FAAP, Michael Weinstein, and Marcela Betzer, MPH assign submissions for external peer review.
+After an initial screening and approval for general suitability, Editors Puthenmadam Radhakrishnan, MD, FAAP, Felicia Taylor, and Marcela Betzer, MPH assign submissions for external peer review.
 The journal operates on a blind peer- review policy and aims to reach a first decision by two reviewers within six weeks of submission.
 New Jersey Pediatrics is supported by an authoritative Editorial Board augmented by experienced pediatric specialists and sub-specialists.

 New Jersey Pediatrics considers the following types of content for publication:

 - Abstracts: The abstract must outline the most important aspects of the study while providing only a limited amount of detail on its background, methodology and results.
 Authors need to critically assess the different aspects of the manuscript and choose those that are sufficiently important to deserve inclusion in the abstract.
 Abstracts must adhere to the following design – Title, Author(s), Purpose, Methods, Conclusions, Recommendations, References, IRB Notification

 - Articles: more in-depth information on any subject within the scope of the journal.
 Articles must adhere to the following design – Title, Author(s), Abstract, Introduction, Methods, Results, Discussion, Conclusion, References, IRB approval when